NSS-Data-Instructional-Stuff/data-analytics/SQL/projects/prescribers/README_MVP.md

+## Prescribers Database

+For this exericse, you'll be working with a database derived from the [Medicare Part D Prescriber Public Use File](https://www.hhs.gov/guidance/document/medicare-provider-utilization-and-payment-data-part-d-prescriber-0).
+More information about the data is contained in the Methodology PDF file.
+See also the included entity-relationship diagram.

 1.
     a.
 Which prescriber had the highest total number of claims (totaled over all drugs)?
 Report the npi and the total number of claims.